Pollens and Diatoms in Forensic Investigation

 For diatomology, the diatom test is performed in forensic medicine departments and SFSL biology divisions across the country.
 AIIMS New Delhi forensic medicine, JIPMER Puducherry, AIIMS Bhubaneswar and several state medical college forensic departments run the test routinely, particularly in monsoon-season drowning casework on the Ganga, Yamuna, Brahmaputra, Krishna and Godavari river systems.
 The National Centre for Polar and Ocean Research (NCPOR, Goa) and other oceanographic centres hold marine diatom reference collections relevant to coastal-drowning casework.

-Two NET-relevant Indian use patterns.
+Two notable Indian use patterns.
 First, monsoon-flooding deaths and river-bank drownings: a positive marrow diatom test consistent with the recovered river's flora is corroborative of drowning rather than postmortem dumping.
 Second, body-disposal cases in which a homicide victim has been pushed into water to make the death look accidental: a negative marrow diatom test, combined with autopsy findings of antemortem injury, supports the homicide theory.
 The standard Indian autopsy protocol now routinely collects long-bone segments for diatom testing in suspected drowning cases.